TezosTaqueria/taqueria/taqueria-plugin-metadata/README.md

 taq generate-project-metadata
 ```

-<%~ it.cautionOpenAdmonition %>
+> ### :warning: CAUTION
-The `compile` task can be implemented by more than one compiler plugin installed on a project (LIGO, Archetype, SmartPY).
+> The `compile` task can be implemented by more than one compiler plugin installed on a project (LIGO, Archetype, SmartPY).
 If this is the case, you must use the `--plugin ligo` flag to specify a particular compiler
-<%= it.closeAdmonition %>

 #### Options